tirdadc/tirdadc.github.io/source/blog/2014-09-22-mongo-mongoid-and-rails-4.1.html.markdown

 title: "Mongo, Mongoid and Rails 4.1"
 date: 2014-09-22 20:41:22 -0400
 comments: true
-tags: Ruby On Rails, Rails 4.1, Mongo, Mongoid
+tags: Ruby On Rails, Ruby On Rails 4.1, Mongo, Mongoid
 ---

 I typically forget to set the <code>--skip-active-record</code> when creating a new app, so this is the